Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Which hill station near Delhi is the coldest in May?

-Dhanaulti is the coldest easily accessible hill station near Delhi in May, with temperatures ranging 12–20°C. At 2,286m, it sits higher than Mussoorie (2,005m), Shimla (2,206m), and Lansdowne (1,706m).
-Chakrata (2,118m) is a close second at 18–22°C. Shimla recorded 26–30°C in May 2026: genuinely cooler than Delhi but not the escape most summer travellers expect.
+Dhanaulti is the coldest easily accessible hill station near Delhi in May, with temperatures ranging 12 to 20°C. At 2,286m, it sits higher than Mussoorie (2,005m), Shimla (2,206m), and Lansdowne (1,706m).
+Chakrata (2,118m) is a close second at 18 to 22°C. Shimla recorded 26 to 30°C in May 2026: genuinely cooler than Delhi but not the escape most summer travellers expect.

 Is Shimla worth visiting from Delhi in summer 2026?

 Shimla is worth the drive for the colonial architecture, Mall Road atmosphere, and the Ridge at golden hour.
 It is not a temperature escape in May.
-By May 20, 2026, it had already crossed 30°C. Add peak-season accommodation rates (50–80% above shoulder), ₹780 in round-trip tolls, and ghat gridlock, and the value calculation changes significantly.
+By May 20, 2026, it had already crossed 30°C. Add peak-season accommodation rates (50 to 80% above shoulder), ₹780 in round-trip tolls, and ghat gridlock, and the value calculation changes significantly.
 Off-season Shimla, October through February, delivers on what the brochures promise.
 For cool air in May, Dhanaulti or Lansdowne are the honest alternatives.

 Which hill stations near Delhi are best for solo female travellers?